 Meddlesome: (adj.) taking too much interest, or taking action about other people’s private affairs.

-- My father-in-law is a meddlesome old man.
+- Example: My father-in-law is a meddlesome old man.

 Deluge: (v) to cover or fill with a great flood of things.